developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 #### Button Positioning (non-grid layout)

 **Move -** A key can be repositioned by dragging it within the key layout/background.
-A selected key (indicated by a red dotted line surrounding it) also can be moved using the arrow keys on the host computer keyboard.
+A selected key (one surrounded by a red dotted line) also can be moved using the arrow keys on the host computer keyboard.

 **Resize -** Key width and height are changed by dragging the key's right and bottom edges within the key layout/background.